maciuozz/CI-CD/README.md

     make all

 The presence of 2 files named ***texto.txt*** with different paths, serves to demonstrate the calculation of the FILE_PATH variable in situations where multiple files share the same name.

+There are 3 README files: one for the ***src/main/java/WordCounter*** repository, another for the ***src/test/java/WordCounter*** repository and a third one for the DockerAgents-JenkinsNodes-Job repository.